 Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.
 (1 Peter 2:24)The New Testament addresses Christ taking all the sins of mankind upon Himself so that we might be saved.

 I have expressed on this website my belief that life is a school.
 We were created in the image of God, given freewill, and then placed in this harsh and brutal place to learn and grow.
 We learn from both our successes and failures.
-We learn firsthand why evil is wrong through the pain that it
+We learn firsthand why evil is wrong through the

 * posted by Robert on Wed 07/26/17

 The Person Called 'You'